brucelevis/dungen/README.md

 # DUNGEN

-C dungeon generation library designed for easy static embedding.
+The C dungeon generation toolkit

 ## Installation

+Dungen is designed to be statically embedded.
-`make libdungen.a` builds a static library you can link against.
+`make libdungen.a` builds a standalone library you can link against.

 ## API